botpress/botpress/docs/guide/website/versioned_docs/version-12.0.0/channels/web.md

 ## Bot Information page

-The information page displays informations like the website url, a phone number, an e-mail contact address, and links to terms of services and privacy policies.
+The information page displays information like the website url, a phone number, an e-mail contact address, and links to terms of services and privacy policies.
 You can also include a cover picture and an avatar for your bot.

 ![Bot Info Page](assets/webchat-bot-info.png)

 How to set up the information page:

 1. On the Admin UI, click on the link `Config` next to the name of the bot you want to change.
-2. Edit your bot informations in the `More details` and `Pictures` sections.
+2. Edit your bot information in the `More details` and `Pictures` sections.
 3. Edit the file `data/global/config/channel-web.json` and set `showBotInfoPage` to `true` **\*\***
 4. Refresh your browser.